How does noise induce order?: Consequences for the model

-I would like to thank The Abdus Salam International Centre for Theoretical Physics (ICTP) where the work started.
-The author was partially supported by CNPq, University of Uppsala and KAW grant 2013.0315.
+The author thanks the ICTP for the hospitality and was partially supported by CNPq, University of Uppsala and KAW grant 2013.0315.
 UFRJ, CAPES (through the programs PROEX and the CAPES-STINT project "Contemporary topics in non uniformly hyperbolic dynamics").

-I would lie to thank warmly E. Ghys, that read a draft of this work and asked me many mind opening questions, and A. Blumenthal, for the many discussions and ideas.

-Last but not least, I would like to thank W. Tucker and dedicate this paper to him in occasion of his 50th birthday, for his friendship, for introducing me to the topic of non-uniformly hyperbolic one dimensional maps and for our wonderful mathematical discussions.